Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 Ottawa needed a low-maintenance system

-Ottawa International Airport also had a number of objectives in deciding to completely replace its conveyor-based system with a full ICS in 2015.
+Ottawa International Airport also had a number of objectives in deciding to completely replace its conveyor-based system with a full tote-based ICS in 2015.
 It was committed to reducing energy consumption and increasing efficiency.
 But it was also looking for a system that could be managed centrally and required low maintenance.
 As a US-Trans Border facility, 100% tracking was also particularly important.

-For Ottawa, its ICS system has more than paid off.
+For Ottawa, its tote-based ICS system has more than paid off.
 According to the Ottawa International Airport Authority President and CEO, Mark Laroche, ICS will save the airport CAD 500,000 annually.
 It consumes less power and provides the full tracking required.
 It has proven to be an exceptionally low-maintenance solution that also enables a proactive maintenance schedule, helping the airport fulfil its environmental obligations.

 Bergen wanted a fully automated system